elmalla/smart-health-monitor/README.md

 4. **Clinical Team Monitoring (Funding Required)**: A 24/7 clinical team was envisioned to continuously monitor patient data, providing medical advice and preventive care interventions.
 Due to funding constraints, this component remained underdeveloped.

+### Documentation and Resources

+- **[Documentation Folder](./documentation)**: Detailed documentation on the project, including technical specs, user guides, and development notes.
+- **[Project Presentation and Financial Plan](./project-presentation)**: Includes the project’s presentation files and detailed financial planning.

 ### Patient Cycle Overview

 1. The patient measures vital signs using the Smart Check device, which transfers data via Bluetooth to the mobile app.